Certurix/Certurix/README.md

 Hello, I'm [Certurix](https://github.com/certurix), a young passionate developer.
 I make projects on games like Minecraft, Garry's Mod and others!
 I'm also a gamer, playing a lot and trying to create new ideas and improvments for the communities I love!

-I'm 18 years old, living in France🇫 🇫🇷🥖 and currently in high school i'm preparing my french high school degree (Fact: In France, its called "baccalauréat"!).
-After that, I'll probably go on a BTEC Higher National Diploma (or 12th grade if Google is not wrong) to become a Web Developer!
+I'm 19 years old, living in France🇫 🇫🇷🥖 and currently busy with graduate study.

 I'm also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.